 Wrong.
 After months of cranking out pies and cakes and cookies, my yeasted dough know-how was rusty.
 I had to revisit this recipe a number of times before I felt like I could make them without the slightest bit of anxiety or kitchen fury, but finally, I landed on something that is really quite delicious.
 These cranberry kolaches are sweet and tender goodies for the morning hour, and because I logged the man hours on the backend, you get to try these pastries with confidence!
 Let’s talk about how to make them.

-As with any of the refined baked good I opt to make, these cranberry kolaches were made with Kerrygold butter.
-The dough’s intense richness is 100% thanks to the helping of butter found throughout it, and I was incredibly pleased to see how much buttery flavor came through in the finished product.
+As with any of the refined baked good I opt to make, these cranberry kolaches are made with Kerrygold butter.
+The dough’s intense richness is 100% thanks to the helping of butter found throughout it, and I am incredibly pleased by how much buttery flavor comes through in the finished product.
 Kerrygold is aways a favorite choice of mine and this recipe is no exception.
 I hope you’ll give it a try and pick some up for this recipe next time you visit the store!

 If you give these cranberry kolaches a try let me know what you think!
 Many thanks to Kerrygold for sponsoring this post and many thanks to you all for supporting brands that make Wood and Spoon possible.
 Happy baking!

 If you like this cranberry kolaches you should try:Print

 These cranberry and cream cheese kolaches are a sweet yeast dough pastry filled with cranberry jam or cream cheese and sprinkled with a crumb topping.